tk3369/SASLib.jl/README.md

 ## Read Performance

 I did benchmarking mostly on my Macbook Pro laptop.
-In general, the Julia implementation is somewhere between 10-100x faster than the Python counterpart.
+In general, the Julia implementation is somewhere between 10-100x faster than the Python Pandas.
 Test results are documented in the `test/perf_results_<version>` folders.

 ## User Guide